 - My actions

-In the middle circle, write everything you have some influence over but which you don’t directly control, such as:
+In the middle circle, instruct them to write everything they have some influence over but which they don’t directly control, such as:

 - My health

 - My income

 In the outer circle, tell them to write down everything that’s worrying them but over which they have no control or influence, for example:

 - The news

 Once everything is written down, it soon becomes apparent that wasting time and energy worrying about things they can neither control or influence is pointless.
 It then becomes much easier to accept this and to move on from worrying about them.